AttestLLM: Efficient Attestation Framework for Billion-scale On-device LLMs

+\paragraph{\textbf{Attestation reliability}} We encode watermarks into on-device LLMs from Llama, Qwen, and Phi families following Section~\ref{sec:watermark} and show the results in Table~\ref{tab:performance}.
+The attest pass rate (APR) reflects whether each layer's watermark can be correctly extracted.
+If any layer fails to achieve a 100\% layer-wise WER (i.e., APR lower than 100\%), the system flags the mismatch and aborts REE inference.
+LLMs watermarked with \sys{} can reliably pass the attestation with 100\% WER and 100\% APR, whereas the execution of non-watermarked ones will be aborted due to low WER and 0\% APR.

-~ Encoding watermarks onto LLMs will not degrade their quality and performance.
-We evaluate \sys's performance on the generated text fluency using perplexity and predictive capability using zero-shot accuracy.
+\paragraph{\textbf{Watermarked LLM fidelity}}~ Encoding watermarks onto LLMs will not degrade their quality and utility.
+We evaluate \sys's performance on text generation fluency using perplexity and next-token prediction capability using zero-shot accuracy.
 As shown in Table~\ref{tab:performance}, for INT4 quantization, compared to non-watermarked models, \sys{} averagely degrades the Perplexity (PPL) by 0.62\% and Zero-shot Accuracy by 0.09\%.
 As for INT8 quantization, compared to non-watermarked models, \sys{} degrades the PPL and Zero-shot Accuracy by 0.07\% and 0.15\%, respectively.
 These degradations are minimal and do not produce noticeable differences when users interact with the watermarked models~\cite{lin2024awq}.